 EX-SENIOR PROFESSOR AND CENTRE DIRECTOR, HOMI BHABHA CENTRE FOR SCIENCE EDUCATION (HBCSE), TIFR

-Pradhan also led HBCSE’s programme of developing higher secondary laboratories which contributed to India’s participation in Olympiads, the prestigious international subject competitions at the pre-university stage.
-He was chairperson (2008-2011) of the National Steering Committee which oversees the activities of science and astronomy Olympiads in the country.
-Widely traveled abroad, Dr.Pradhan represented India as a teacher leader for several international Olympiads and other such events.
-He was the teacher leader of the 29th International Physics Olympiad held in Iceland (1998), which was the first science Olympiad that India ever participated in.
-He was also the convener to several international events hosted by India, including the 2010 Asian Science Camp, Mumbai.
+Pradhan also led HBCSE’s programme of developing higher secondary laboratories which facilitated India’s participation in Olympiads, the prestigious international subject competitions at the pre-university stage.
+He was Chair (2008-2011) of the National Steering Committee which oversees the activities of Science and Astronomy Olympiads in the country.
+Pradhan has represented India as a teacher leader for several international Olympiads.
+He was the teacher leader of the 29 th International Physics Olympiad held in Iceland (1998), which was the first science Olympiad that India ever participated in.
+He was also the convener to several major national and international events in the field of science and mathematics education, hosted by HBCSE, including the 2010 Asian Science Camp, Mumbai.

 Pradhan’s research is in the areas of nuclear physics, physics education, mathematics education and science education.
 He has published more than 60 research papers and authored, coauthored, translated or edited more than 40 books.
 An award winning author in Marathi, he has written more than 100 popular science articles and given more than 100 lectures and radio talks on science and education.
 He has contributed, as a co-author and editor, to textbooks and supporting material for National Council of Educational Research and Training (NCERT), Indira Gandhi National Open University (IGNOU) and Yashwantrao Chavan Maharashtra Open University (YCMOU).